com-lihaoyi/mainargs/readme.md

   --my-num <int>  How many times to print string --bool          Example flag
 ```

+Setting default values for the method arguments makes them optional, with the
+default value being used if an explicit value was not passed in from the
+command-line arguments list.

 After calling `ParserForMethods(...)` on the `object` containing your `@main`
 methods, you can call the following methods to perform the argument parsing and